People always ask me about equipment recommendations so here we go.

 Media Hosting

-For Media hosting I use Libsyn.com (Get a free month using the Libsyn coupon code sopfree) and I also recommend blubrry.com.
-My podcast about podcasting is hosted on Libsyn.com In case you’re wondering, yes you should always use a media host.
+For Media hosting I use Libsyn.com (Get a free month using the Libsyn coupon code sopfree) and I also recommend blubrry.com (get a free month using coupon sopfree).
+My podcast about podcasting is hosted on Libsyn.com In case you're wondering, yes you should always use a media host.

 Website Hosting

-For website hosting I recommend Host Gator as they have a great price, great service, and they don’t require you to order a year in advance.
-If you haven’t purchased your web hosting yet, please see my quick start guide as I can set up wordpress for you when you order through my affiliate link.
+For website hosting, I recommend Site Ground as they have a great price, great service, and they don’t require you to order a year in advance.
+I also have Coolerwebsites.com which is my Godaddy reseller program (their service is amazing)

 Places You Can Buy Podcasting Gear